shinchiro/mpv-winbuild-cmake/README.rst

 -------------

-In addition to CMake, you need the usual development stuff (Git, Subversion, GCC, Binutils, headers for GMP, MPFR and MPC).
+In addition to CMake, you need the usual development stuff (Git, Subversion, GCC, Binutils, ragel, headers for GMP, MPFR and MPC).

 .. note::
     You should also install Ninja and use CMake’s Ninja build file generator.